Ridley Creek State Park

 Ridley Creek State Park encompasses over 2,606 acres of Delaware County woodlands and meadows.
 The gently rolling terrain of the park, bisected by Ridley Creek, is only 16 miles from center city Philadelphia and is an oasis of open space in a growing urban area.

 Picnicking: There are hundreds of picnic tables in 14 picnic areas.
-Each area is equipped with restrooms and charcoal grills.
+Each area is equipped with modern restrooms and charcoal grills.
 Several of the areas have large fields suited to sports activities.
-Areas #3, #8, #11 and #17 have playground equipment and picnic pavilions.
+Areas #3, #8, #11, and #17 have playground equipment and picnic pavilions.
 The pavilions can be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.

 Pennsylvania Fish and Boat Commission laws apply.
 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Hunting and Firearms: About 1,200 acres are open to archery hunting for deer during established seasons.